The Agentic Help Desk for DevOps is Here - Read More ×

 4. Bitbucket

-Bitbucket, developed by Jira, Confluence, and Trello creator Atlassian, is a specialized GitOps repository built specifically for teams using Jira.
-While Bitbucket offers many of the same repository, security, and version control services as GitLab, its core strength is its integration with Jira and Confluence.
+Bitbucket was developed by Jira, Confluence, and Trello creator Atlassian.
+It’s a specialized GitOps repository built specifically for teams using Jira.
+Bitbucket offers many of the same repository, security, and version control services as GitLab.
+But at its core strength is its integration with Jira and Confluence.

 BItbucket is also compatible with the Git alternative Mercurial, giving it a leg up on GitLab for teams not using Git.
 Atlassian offers a free, limited instance Bitbucket plan, and unlimited plans start at $3 per user per month.